-In April 2012, they launched the product WalkMe — a revolutionary piece of software designed to assist technology users with helpful information, exactly when they need it.
+In April 2012, they launched the product WalkMe — a revolutionary piece of software designed to assist technology users with helpful information exactly when needed.
 It was the world’s first Digital Adoption Platform (DAP).

-It was born out of the idea that technology should be an enabler, not a hindrance.
+It was born from the idea that technology should be an enabler, not a hindrance.
 However, increasingly, technology users were becoming frustrated and demoralized by the complexities and frequent changes occurring in the digital space.

-Market revenue of enterprise applications has grown from 166 billion US dollars in 2011 to 206 billion US dollars in 2019.
+Market revenue for enterprise applications has grown from 166 billion US dollars in 2011 to 206 billion US dollars in 2019.

 Smartphone penetration has grown.
-The number of connected devices in the Internet of Things has grown.
-And technology usage overall in the corporate and consumer world has grown.
+The number of connected devices on the Internet of Things has grown.
+And technology usage overall in the corporate and consumer world has increased.

 But people’s capacity to learn how to use and become efficient at using technology has not grown at the same rate.

-Of course, it wasn’t actually technology that was the issue.
+Of course, it wasn’t actually the technology that was the issue.
 It was the user experience (UX).

-With new technology, updates, and upgrades came changes — to the navigation, to the functionality, to the workflow.
-People weren’t able to use technology effectively or easily.
+With new technology, updates, and upgrades came changes — to the navigation, functionality, and workflow.
+People weren’t able to use technology effectively or efficiently.

-This was particularly troubling in the enterprise world, where organizations were increasingly reliant on digital tools and processes to stay ahead of the competition.
+This was particularly troubling in the enterprise world, where organizations increasingly relied on digital tools and processes to stay ahead of the competition.

 Then the Digital Adoption Platform came along.
 WalkMe pioneered the DAP, introducing it to more and more enterprises, enabling them to experience the benefits to both customer satisfaction and employee productivity.

-On 21 May 2019, Gartner released a report entitled, Increase Sales Productivity With Digital Adoption Solutions.
-In the report, WalkMe, the creator of the Digital Adoption Platform, was recognized as a Digital Adoption Solutions provider.
+On 21 May 2019, Gartner released a report entitled, Increase Sales Productivity With Digital Adoption platforms.
+In the report, WalkMe, the creator of the Digital Adoption Platform, was recognized as a Digital Adoption platforms provider.